 - Unexplained gaps in the candidate’s learning and employment history

 - Problems with their right to work in the UK

 Notify the unsuccessful candidates

-With your shortlist complete, it’s good practice notify the unsuccessful candidates.
-You should give the reason they were unsuccessful, although you don’t have to be too specific.
+With your shortlist complete, it’s good practice to notify the unsuccessful candidates.
+You should highlight the reason why they were unsuccessful, although you don’t have to be too specific.

 Now, all that’s left to do is invite your shortlisted candidates to interview.